practical-scientific-computing/practical-scientific-computing.github.io/mathematica/04-graphics.md

 These graphics can then be combined into a single image with show.
-This makes creating complex figures easy as you can work on single parts of the figure seperately and combine them all at the end into the final figure.
+This makes creating complex figures easy as you can work on single parts of the figure separately and combine them all at the end into the final figure.

 ```
 plot